 Industry Partners

 Join hundreds of businesses and professionals in NYC that have recognized the value of supporting Career and Technical Education.
 Partnering with CTE builds a necessary connection between industry and education—leveraging the professional expertise, insights and talents of today to inform, educate and prepare the aspiring talents of tomorrow.
-Every school year, each Industry Commission noted below convenes three times, bringing together professionals, businesses, nonprofits, colleges and postsecondary institutions for an opportunity to connect with CTE school teachers and administrators.
+Every school year, dedicated Industry Commissions brings together professionals, businesses, nonprofits, colleges and postsecondary institutions for an opportunity to connect with CTE school teachers and administrators.
 Discussions include a variety of topics with a general focus on industry trends, hiring practices, workforce needs, teaching resources, and professional development opportunities.

 Be the voice that shapes the future!
-We invite you to join one of our eight Industry Commissions to help inspire and educate CTE students.
+Contact us to learn how you can help inspire and educate CTE students.

 greid10@schools.nyc.gov

-Examples of how you can support students and teachers through our Industry Commissions:
+Examples of how you can support students and teachers:

 Supporting CTE Students